joular/joular.github.io/src/joularjx/src/guide/supported_platforms.md

 JoularJX support the following platforms and operating systems:

-- PC/Servers using a RAPL supported Intel processor (since Sandy Bridge) or a RAPL supported AMD processor (since Ryzen), on GNU/Linux and on Windows.
+- PC/Servers using a RAPL supported Intel processor (since Sandy Bridge) or a RAPL supported AMD processor (since Ryzen), on GNU/Linux, on Windows and on macOS.
 - Raspberry Pi devices (multiple models) on GNU/Linux:
   - Model Zero W (rev 1.1), for 32 bits OS
   - Model 1 B (rev 2), for 32 bits OS